 - the full costs of reinstating any data you might lose.

-You may also need to think about the harm you might cause to other people's computer systems and data.
-For example, you might face legal action if you accidentally infect a client's computer with a virus.
+Also think about the harm you might cause to other people's computer systems and data.
+For example, you might face legal action if you accidentally infect a client's computer system with a virus.
 If your business provides IT services, you may want to consider professional indemnity insurance that covers these kinds of risk.

 Specialist cyber insurance policies can provide: